 Press the Live Chat button on your browser

 Complete Our Online Contact Form

-To help parents of kids with cerebral palsy begin their search for information, the cerebral palsy attorneys at ABC Law Centers have provided a short list of potential resources that the parents of children with cerebral palsy may find useful.
-While this list is by no means comprehensive, we hope it will shed light on some of the organizations in your area that may help provide information and services for helping care for your child.
+To help parents of kids with cerebral palsy begin their search for information, the cerebral palsy attorneys at ABC Law Centers have provided a short list of potential resources that the parents may find useful.
+While this list is by no means comprehensive, we hope it will shed light on some of the organizations in your area that may provide useful information and services.

 How do I get financial or medical help for my child with cerebral palsy in Ohio?